Galesburg Speedway General Rules & Procedures

 - In the event that one or more cars cross the finish line and receive the checkered flag, and then a caution comes out, the race will be considered complete.
 All cars that have crossed the line will be scored and the remainder of the field will be based off the last completed lap except for the car deemed to have caused the caution, who will be placed as the last car on the same lap.

 - For any lineups during the race officials will line up cars based on the computer scoring of the cars from the most recent lap, unless any obvious exceptions occur (transponder didn’t pick up, etc.).
 The car(s) causing the caution will be put to the tail.
-On the last lap and ONLY for the victory, officials will use all necessary means (scoring system, videos, photos, etc.) to determine the winner.
+On the last lap only, officials will use all necessary means (scoring system, videos, photos, etc.) to determine finishing order.

 - Drivers are allowed to exit their vehicle during any lengthy red flag and fix any damage but must be in their car and ready once the red flag is lifted.
 Drivers may not use any tools given to them or they have with them, this includes air pressure gauges.
-If the driver is needing water it must go through a track official.
 Nobody is allowed on the track without permission.

 - Any intentional contact or attempted contact with a car during a caution or after the checker flag can lead to being placed to the tail and/or disqualification and/or loss of points and/or loss of payout for that event.